jtpevehouse/Angstrom/README.md

 # Angstrom Color Theme

-Like you're lost in space but it's okay because now you don't have to go to that meeting
+A color palette like you're lost in space, but it's okay because now you don't have to go to that meeting

 ## The palette: